 It is not possible to apply resurfacing strategies to concrete streets as the concrete would break the teeth on the grinding equipment.
-Concrete streets require full-depth roadway reconstruction and are extremely expensive.
+Concrete streets require full-depth roadway reconstruction.

 Every two years, we hire a consultant to inspect and rate the condition of every city-maintained roadway.
 The consultant then calculates each roadway segment’s “Pavement Condition Index” (PCI).
 The PCI for each road is an initial starting point for us to identify roadways to include in upcoming resurfacing projects.
 PCI values range from 0-100 with 0 being the worst and 100 being a newly resurfaced roadway.